Christ the Servant Lutheran Church

 Membership: 255 Youth: 20 Giving Units: 156

 Kenneth Kean (972)743-7270 Email: email@example.com

 Important events from the history of the congregation:

-1984: A four acre site at 2105 Hwy 501E, Conway SC was purchased for $140,000.
+1984: A four-acre site at 2105 Hwy 501E, Conway SC was purchased for $140,000.

-March 24, 1985: First worship service was held with 120 people attending
+March 24, 1985: Our first worship service was held with 120 people attending.

-Oct 6, 2013: Pastor Marion retired.
+Oct 6, 2013: After 27 years of ministry, Pastor Marion retired.

 2013: Interim Pastor: Jan Pulman served until he received a call.